davecgh/go-spew/README.md

 * ContinueOnMethod
 	Enables recursion into types after invoking error and Stringer interface methods.
 Recursion after method invocation is disabled by default.

+* SortKeys
+	Specifies map keys should be sorted before being printed.
+Use this to have a more deterministic, diffable output.
+Note that only native types (bool, int, uint, floats, uintptr and string) are supported with other types sorted according to the reflect.Value.String() output which guarantees display stability.
+	Natural map order is used by default.
 ```

 ## License